 For example if your ring has hand engraving in its design, we’ll need to engrave your new shank to match the balance of your ring.
 That would cost more.

-I’d say 80% of the rings are pretty straight forward and we simply add the new shank.
+About 80% of the rings we put hinges on are pretty straight forward and we simply add the new shank.

-Superfit pre-makes many thicknesses of shanks in straight shapes.
+CLIQ makes many thicknesses of shanks in straight shapes.
 Most rings in the 2.5 – 4mm range fit in this price range.
+If your ring is wider, you’ll need a wider hinging shank and that adds to the cost.
 If we need to use platinum, that’ll bump up the cost as well.